joysmith/React-18-by-jhon-smilga/01-fundamentals/README.md

 }
 ```

-- external libraries use inline css,
+---

-  so if you want to make some changes,
+> **_external libraries use inline css, so if you want to make some changes, reference the library docs and elements tab_**

-  reference the library docs and elements tab
+- alternative option to write inline css style

-- alternative option
+- NOTE: we can create css inline js-object inside/outside the component, and pass the reference in JSX return

 ```js
 const Author = () => {